-Fast physical optics provides a cogent model of laser sources, while also considering diffraction, interference, polarization and (coming soon) nonlinear effects, as well as granting access to any beam parameter of concern.
+Fast physical optics provides a cogent model of laser sources, while also considering diffraction, interference and polarization, as well as granting access to any beam parameter of concern.

 The simulation of laser systems supports single- as well as multi-mode, continuous wave (cw) and pulsed laser sources.
 Laser systems can be designed including lenses, mirrors, diffractive optical elements, gratings and holograms.
 VirtualLab Fusion provides fast and accurate field and ray tracing engines in a single piece of software with an intuitive user interface.